 Yes, all homeschooled students should have homeschool high school transcripts when they graduate.
 They are valuable tools that students can use toward future success.

 Of course, they are usually required for college admission, but high school transcripts are often requested by employers, trade schools, military recruiters, apprenticeship programs, etc.

 Homeschool High School Transcripts: When and How Do I Start?

 Ideally, you should chat with your student before starting high school to form a 4-year plan.
 You'll find sample 4-year plans on our Homeschooling High School webpage.

-In Iowa, homeschooling parents are responsible for creating their secondary students' high school transcripts.
-Because the State of Iowa does not certify homeschool diplomas, it does not specify course content or credit requirements for a homeschooled high school student.
+Because the public school system does not certify homeschool high school transcripts or diplomas, it does not specify course content or credit requirements for a homeschooled high school student.

 It may help you to view the State Department of Education's guidelines for public school students.
 However, you, as the homeschooling parent, will set the graduation requirements for your homeschool.